remidinishanth/awesome-charlie-munger/CONTRIBUTING.md

 - Books written by or featuring Charlie Munger
 - High-quality interviews, speeches, and talks
 - Reputable articles and essays about Charlie Munger
-- Academic papers and research related to his work
 - Official websites and social media accounts
 - Documentaries and videos featuring Charlie Munger
 - Podcasts with substantial Charlie Munger content